-This is a ten-dance test open to holders of both the Modern Ballroom and Latin American Supreme Awards in any division.
-Candidates are required to dance to Supreme Award standard in all four standard Ballroom dances plus Viennese Waltz and all five standard Latin American dances.
+This is a ten dance test open to holders of both the Modern Ballroom and Latin American Supreme Awards in any division.
+Candidates are required to dance to Supreme Award standard in all five standard Modern Ballroom dances and all five standard Latin American dances.
 Senior division candidates may dance Slow and Quick Rhythm dancing in place of Viennese Waltz.
 If so wished, these awards may be danced in two sections, provided it is on the same day.
-These awards may not, however, be taken on the same day as other tests in these Faculties, unless they are in a different category e.g. Couples or Opposite role.
+These awards may not, however, be taken on the same day as other tests in these Faculties, unless they are in a different category e.g. 'couples' or 'opposite role'.

-Annual Award (supplementary)
+Annual Award

-This award was introduced to encourage candidates to maintain their standard of dancing at Supreme Award level and may be taken twice a year.
+These tests are to maintain the standard already achieved at Supreme Award level and may be taken twice a year.